jsorant/fulll-algo/README.md

 ## Missing

-- Clean Architecture: move FizzBuzz instanciation from app.ts into the UseCase.
-Create an enum to determine which instace create.
-Create a adapter to adapt the command line argument to the enum value.
-Use a factory to encapsulate this.
-- SRP and an adapter layer to split app.ts and reduce it to reading raw command line arguments (infrastructure's command line parser to adapter's controller)
-- Create a DI container in infrastructure layer to encapsulate how the application is built
+- Make a better command line parser and also parse the range to use
-- Functional tests around the usecase to fully cover the domain (only the algorithm is tested)
+- Functional tests around the usecase to fully cover the domain (only the entity is tested)
 - Integration tests with mocks on infrastructure objects (console displayer)